by Trevor T. Calton

-There are two different kinds of debt: recourse and non-recourse.
+There are two different kinds of loans: recourse and non-recourse.
 Recourse debt is when the borrower is personally liable for the entire debt amount, regardless of the collateral or the security that's being offered on the loan.
 Non-recourse debt means that the borrower is not personally liable and the lender's only security is the collateral itself.

 But for most loans, recourse or non-recourse doesn't matter.
 The only time the difference between the two comes into play is in the event of foreclosure.
 When a lender forecloses, they take the property back and sell it to recoup the money they loaned to the borrower.